suziq404/suziq404/README.md

 - 👋 Hi, I’m @suziq404
-- 👀 I’m interested in security and data science
+- 👀 I’m interested in security and data analysis & scientific research
 - 🌱 I’m currently learning Python, R,
 - 💞️ I’m looking to collaborate on learning new things
 - 📫 How to reach me ... xxx